 → 600dpi.special.el-salvador-project.1990feb.jpg (2.2MB) and with-negative-too.1200dpi.special.el-salvador-project.1990feb.jpg(8.8 MB) Grainy but cardboard boxes with the 100 copies of Amnesty International Report that we sent out one to each Senator (next to blue folder organizing our materials, Statement letter sent out etc) ←

 At the time the 'population' of the internet was less than 10% of today's (in fact it was circa 2011 when the internet's population was close to exactly 10 times larger than in the early to mid 1990s).
-On a "per capita" basis, this was the equivalent of more than 600,000 view This is not to toot our horn, but of historical relevance.
+On a "per capita" basis, this was the equivalent of more than 600k subscribers This is not to toot our horn, but of historical relevance.
 Update: by mid/late 2010's internet was 30x the size is was in 1994 so our 60k subscribvers per-capita equivalent to 18 million subscribers.

 No wonder a Senior Fellow at Worldwatch Institute contacted me out of the blue saying he read and enjoyed my "Electronic Activism" article, heard I wrote a part II and could I send it to him?

 Lately I've been too disorganized and scatterbrained to put together any real sort of Bio, jumping from one tiny project (like finding excellent winter hats normally over $20 each for a dollar each when a company went out of business and getting more than a dozen to give to the local homeless shelter) to another...not focusing well on large-scale activism as I used to.
 And dealing with personal life stuff, like most of us.